MaweuPaul/miniVCS/README.md

 ## 📄 Description

-**MiniVCS** is a lightweight version control system inspired by Git, built from scratch.
+**MiniVersionControlSystem** is a lightweight version control system inspired by Git, built from scratch.
 It helps developers understand how version control works internally by recreating the essential building blocks: staging changes, committing snapshots, and maintaining project history.

 Unlike a full Git system, **MiniVCS** focuses purely on: